The Consent Architecture

 Implications

 The ceremony legitimizes what follows.
 Four seconds of cognitive blur produce a legally binding agreement that covers a lifetime of surveillance.
-The question is not whether users consented.
+The question circulating in lower-tier communities is not whether users consented.
 They did.
 The question is what "consent" means when it takes less time than a breath.

 Understanding what you have agreed to requires Professional-tier cognitive capacity — which costs more than most Basic-tier users earn in a year.
 The agreement's subjects are structurally excluded from comprehending the agreement.
-This is not a bug.
-This is the architecture.
+The Architecture's designers call this "precision."
+Its critics call it something else.

 The Perpetuity Trap